yskhadilkar/CHALO-Interview/README.md

 # CHALO new vertical by Yashodhan Khadilkar

-In the following sections, I will explain the understanding of the given scenario, Assumptions an explanation of the architecture diagram, Best practices, and further steps.
+In the following sections, I will explain the understanding of the given scenario, assumptions and explanation of the architecture diagram, Best practices, and further steps.

 In the cloudfromation folder, please find the CTF templates to deploy the environment.